-The processor incorporates the PSI# signal that is asserted when the processor is in a reduced power consumption state.
+The PSI# signal is asserted when the processor is in a reduced power consumption state.
 PSI# can be used to improve light load efficiency of the voltage regulator, resulting in platform power savings and extended battery life.
-The algorithm that the Celeron M processor uses for determining when to assert PSI# is different from the algorithm used in previous Intel Celeron M processors.
+The algorithm that the processor uses for determining when to assert PSI# is different from the algorithm used in previous processors.